-- Comprehensive Level 3 Registration using the Biometric Identity Management System (BIMS) is ongoing activity for absentees or 'no-show' refugees and newborn. - Refugees' inadequate access to local markets caused by deteriorated relationship with the host communities is the main challenge.
-Although movement restriction was imposed to improve safety and security of the refugee, some refugees were seen accessing local markets as tension between refugees and host communities is wearing off.
+- Comprehensive Level 3 Registration using the Biometric Identity Management System (BIMS) is ongoing 0 activity for absentees or 'no-show' refugees and newborn. - Lack of access to local markets to buy commodities is one of the main challenge the refugees face.
+Refugees face movement restriction established by the Government with the aim to protect them and prevent their involvement in security incidents in the region.
+In addition, tribal conflicts have created insecurity that impacts humanitarian assistance and service delivery.